Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Large Disparities Still Exist for U.S.-based Authors with East Asian and African names

 In science reporting, journalists often directly seek out the authors by phone or email to contextualize and explain their results.
-If an author is at a non-U.S. institution, a journalist from a U.S.-based outlet could be less likely to reach out due to challenges in time-zone differences or lower expectations of fluency, potentially resulting in a lower rate of being mentioned or quoted.
+For authors at non-U.S. institutions, journalists from U.S.-based outlets could be less likely to reach out due to time-zone differences and communication costs associated with distance \cite{lin2022remote}, potentially resulting in a lower rate of being mentioned.

-Indeed, our previous result shown in \fref{fig:main-bias-result} (based on Model 5) already controls for author's affiliation location, which indicates that international scientists are significantly less likely to be mentioned compared with their U.S. domestic counterparts of the same ethnicity (see the affiliation location coefficient in \sm{Table S5}), suggesting that affiliation location is one major factor influencing the \textit{mention probability}.

-However, the same regression also suggests that location drives only part of the \textit{mention disparities}, as disparities between minority and British-origin still exist conditioning on authors being in the same geographical location (whether inside or outside of the U.S.).
-In other words, the chance of being mentioned is not entirely determined by whether the author is in the U.S. or not; if it is, we would see no ethnic disparity after controlling for location.
+Indeed, our regression model shows that international scholars are significantly less likely to be mentioned compared with their U.S. domestic counterparts of the same ethnicity (see the negative coefficient for affiliation location in \sm{Table S5}).
+However, the significant negative coefficients for ethnicity in the same regression (\sm{Table S5}) suggest that location does not explain all disparities in mentions, as disparities between minority ethnicities and Anglo ethnicity still exist conditioning on authors being located in the same geographical region (whether inside or outside the U.S.).

-To further demonstrate this claim and quantify the mention disparities between minority ethnicities and British-origin in different locations, we measured the disparities separately for (i) the subset of our data where the authors are from U.S.-based institutions (comparing U.S.-based minority authors to U.S.-based British-origin named authors), and (ii) that for non-U.S. authors (comparing international minority authors to international British-origin named authors).
+We next quantified the disparities across different locations by measuring the size of disparities separately for (i) the subset of our data where the authors are all from U.S.-based institutions, (ii) that for all non-U.S. authors.